erekhinskaya/UAWelcome-graph/README.md

 ## Features
 - Management of refugee and volunteer data in TigerGraph
 - Importing CSV data collected from user-facing online forms
 - Providing task-specific views of data (i.e. Ticket donators for email campaign).
 Designed so that adding a new view only takes a single GSQL query and <20 lines of code.
-The idea is to help volunteers navigate through data in most efficient way, as well as protect data from accidental changes
+The idea is to help volunteers navigate through data in the most efficient way, as well as protect data from accidental changes
 - Matching people in need to those who can help.
-Done with a GSQL query that checks hard constraints of the match - i.e. shared language and maximizes for better individual experience while optimizing the usage of resource pool.
+This is done with a GSQL query that checks the hard constraints of the match, i.e. shared language, and maximizes the matching of other factors for better individual experience and the optimization of resources.

 ## Tech